 The M.S. degree program in statistics trains the candidate to become a practicing statistician.
 The M.S. degree in statistics with a named option in biostatistics trains the candidate to contribute substantially to the statistical analysis of biomedical problems.

 The Department of Statistics offers a rich variety of courses and seminars in almost all branches of statistical theory and applications.
-The department offers the master of science (M.S.) and the doctor of philosophy in statistics (Ph.D), and M.S. and Ph.D. degrees in statistics with a named option in biostatistics.
+The department offers the master of science (M.S.) and the doctor of philosophy in statistics (Ph.D), and M.S. in statistics with a named option in biostatistics/Ph.D. in statistics with a named option in biostatistics.
 An M.S. in statistics with a named option in data science is also available to students meeting the criteria (see the data science page for more details).
-In addition, the department is closely involved with the biometry program, and with the School of Medicine and Public Health's Department of Biostatistics and Medical Informatics, both listed separately in this catalog.
+In addition, the department is closely involved with the Biometry M.S., and with the School of Medicine and Public Health Department of Biostatistics and Medical Informatics, both listed separately in the Guide.